 A broad range of immunology research is conducted in the laboratories of the ITP faculty members.
 Particular areas of interest and expertise include adaptive immunity, innate immunity and inflammation, cytokine and chemokine biology, immune tolerance, autoimmunity, cancer immunology and immunotherapy, immunotoxicology, microbial and viral immunology, and stem cell biology.

 Teaching is an integral part of the learning process.
-In order to provide students with some teaching experience, all students in the Department of Microbiology must serve as a teaching assistant at least once in either the Medical School MS 220 DRx course or in one module of a Foundation in Biomedical Sciences (FiBS) course.
+In order to provide students with teaching experience, all students in the Immunology Training Program serve as a teaching assistant at least once in either the medical school MS 220 DRx course or in one module of a Foundation in Biomedical Sciences (FBS) course.

 Research is the central part of the graduate student’s training and as such most of the time spent in graduate school is devoted to original laboratory research.
 This is carried out in the laboratory of a faculty member chosen by the student who serves as the student’s mentor and scientific advisor.
 A Research Advisory Committee composed of faculty scientists provides additional expertise and guidance to the student.
 The committee meets regularly with the student to help direct the course of research.
 Students are expected to publish the results of their original research in refereed scientific journals.